 This potential pattern of increased reproductive coupling with increasing kelp forest size helps to explain the apparent controversy of whether kelp dispersal occurs over primarily short or long distances.
 Dayton et al. (1984) described a rapid decrease in the density of giant kelp recruits with increasing distance from adult sporophytes in a clearing in the Point Loma kelp forest, suggesting that most zoospore dispersal (or at least survival following dispersal, settlement, and fertilization) was limited to within 10 m of the nearest adult giant kelp sporophytes.
 This pattern was strongly supported by the tight reproductive coupling observed within the Point Loma kelp forest during this study.
-In contrast, Reed et al. (1988) observed settlement of Pterygophora californica zoospores >4 km from the nearest known zoospore source.
-Their study, however, was conducted in Santa Barbara, California, in a region with small kelp populations, sustained unidirectional currents (often >5 cm/s), and high net current displacement (Washburn et al. 1999).
-In this setting, the probability of long-distance zoospore transport is predicted to be much greater than within the Point Loma kelp forest (Gaylord et al. 2002).
+In contrast, Reed et al. (1988) observed settlement of Pterygophora californica zoospores over 4 km from the nearest known zoospore source.
+Their study, however, was conducted in Santa Barbara, California, in a region with small kelp populations, sustained unidirectional currents (often greater than 5 cm/s), and high net current displacement (Washburn et al. 1999).
+In this setting, the probability of long-distance zoospore transport is predicted to be much greater than within the Point Loma kelp forest (Gaylord et al. in press).
 Thus, although zoospore dispersal distances may be short in the center of large kelp forests, zoospores produced by sporophytes along forest perimeters, or in small forests, may be physically transported long distances.

 The interaction between kelp forest size, net current displacement, and reproductive coupling may also have significant consequences for kelp colonization.
 Following an initial colonization event, a kelp assemblage will be too small to significantly dampen currents and modify net current displacement.
 Subsequently, the contribution of local reproduction to zoospore supply will be small due to the advection of zoospores away from the assemblage, limiting the potential for the kelp population to seed itself, yet increasing the percentage of zoospores capable of colonizing distant habitat.
 Recruitment will likely be limited to the close vicinity of the initial colonists (Anderson and North 1966), and as the density of adult kelp sporophytes gradually increases, so does the effect of the kelp assemblage on net current displacement, increasing the retention of zoospores and the contribution of local reproduction.
-As such, there may exist a threshold in kelp assemblage size, above which more zoospores are retained locally than transported away.
-Assuming that zoospore settlement reflects patterns in zoospore supply (Santelices et al. 1995), subsequent fertilization, recruitment success, and self seeding may be facilitated; Reed et al. (1991) clearly demonstrated that a threshold in zoospore settlement existed below which kelp recruitment was not possible.
-If true, the population dynamics of large kelp forests may be more stable than small ones;
+As such, there may exist a threshold in kelp assemblage size above which more zoospores are retained locally than transported away.
+Assuming that zoospore settlement reflects patterns in zoospore supply (Santelices et al. 1995), subsequent fertilization, recruitment success, and self-seeding may be facilitated; Reed et al. (1991) clearly demonstrated that a threshold in zoospore settlement existed below which kelp recruitment was not possible.
+If true, the population dynamics of large kelp forests may be more stable than small ones; that is, there will be less chance of recruitment failure in large kelp forests.
+This hypothesis was tested using North et al.'s (1993) published time series of population sizes for numerous giant kelp forests in southern California.
+A plot of standardized temporal variability in population size versus the maximum size of each population confirmed that larger giant kelp forests are, in fact, more temporally stable than smaller forests (Figure 7).